danielrdehaan/ReaMOD_Development/README.md

    After copying everything into place, restart REAPER.
 The ReaMOD menu/actions should appear.

-6) Installing fonts
-    - If you'd like to use the custom fonts for the ReaMOD GUI...
-        - Download and unzip the [resources.zip](https://github.com/danielrdehaan/ReaMOD/raw/refs/heads/Main/resources.zip) file.
-        - Place the complete `resources` folder it inside the ReaMOD folder inside the Reaper Resources folder. `<Reaper Resources Folder>/ReaMOD/resources`

 Notes
 -----
 - macOS Gatekeeper: if macOS blocks the dylib, open System Settings → Privacy & Security and “Allow Anyway”, then restart REAPER.
 If needed: